-In January 2006, Tanaka submitted a counteroffer with an attached "Agreement of Sale Addendum to the DROA" (Agreement of Sale Addendum).
-In her Agreement of Sale Addendum, Tanaka made representations with respect to certain "Monthly Installments (based on current estimates; exact figures to be determined and adjusted at closing)," including "Sewer Fee & Assessments" in the amount of \$150.00.
-4 The Santiagos rejected Tanaka's January 2006 counteroffer.
+In January 2006, Tanaka submitted a attached with an counteroffer "Agreement of Sale Addendum to the Sale (Agreement DROA" Addendum).
+In her Agreement of Sale made Tanaka Addendum, representations with respect to certain "Monthly Installments (based on current to figures exact estimates; determined and adjusted at closing)," including "Sewer Fee & Assessments" in the amount of \$150.00.4 The Santiagos rejected Tanaka's January 2006 counteroffer.

-2. Accepted Purchase Contract
+[5] 2.
+Accepted Purchase Contract

-Ultimately, after further negotiations, Louis accepted a subsequent counteroffer from Tanaka (Accepted Counteroffer).
-The Accepted Counteroffer expressly provided that Tanaka and Louis "agree[] to sell/buy the [Tavern] on the terms and conditions set forth in the DROA as modified by this Counter Offer."
+Ultimately, after further negotiations, Louis accepted a subsequent counteroffer from Tanaka (Accepted Accepted The Counteroffer).
+Counteroffer expressly provided that Tanaka and Louis "agree[] to sell/buy the [Tavern] on the terms and conditions set forth in the DROA as modified by this Counter Offer."
 The Accepted Counteroffer set the purchase price of the Tavern at \$1,300,000, \$800,000 of which was to be paid as a down payment, with the remaining \$500,000 secured by a sixty-month "Mortgage, Security Agreement and Financing Statement" (Mortgage) financed by Tanaka.
-Attached to the Accepted Counteroffer were two addenda: a "Purchase Money Mortgage Addendum" (Mortgage Addendum) setting forth the provisions of the Mortgage and an "Existing 'As Is' Condition Addendum" ("As Is" Addendum).
+Attached to the Accepted Counteroffer were two addenda: a Mortgage "Purchase Money (Mortgage Addendum) Addendum" setting forth the provisions of the Mortgage and an "Existing 'As Is'